pysys-test/pysys-test/docs/UserGuide.rst

 By default, PySys runs tests based on the sorting them by the full path of the `pysystest.*` files.
-If you have tests with multiple modes, PySys will run all tests in their primary mode first, then any/all tests which list a second mode, followed by 3rd, 4th, etc.
+If you have tests with multiple modes, PySys will run all tests in their primary modes first, then any/all tests which list a second mode, followed by 3rd, 4th, etc.

 All of this can be customized using the concept of an execution order hint.